KskAdch/TopologicalNumbers.jl/paper/paper.md

 # Acknowledgements
 The authors are grateful to Takahiro Fukui for fruitful discussions.
-M.K. was supported by JST,
-the establishment of university fellowships towards the creation of science technology innovation, Grant No. JPMJFS2107.
+M. K. was supported by JST, the establishment of university fellowships towards the creation of science technology innovation (Grant No. JPMJFS2107), and by JST SPRING (Grant No. JPMJSP2109).